mablack/cordova-diagnostic-plugin/README.md

 Checks if app is able to access location.
 On iOS this returns true if both the device setting for location is on AND the application is authorized to use location.
-On Android this returns true if location setting is set to High Precision (GPS).
+On Android this returns true if Location setting is ON AND Location mode is set to "High Accuracy" (GPS).

     cordova.plugins.diagnostic.isLocationEnabled(successCallback, errorCallback);